buggyrace/buggy-race-about/docs/buggy-editor/distributing-the-code.md

     <ul class="cons">
       <li>
-        You need to set up a GitHub OAuth app that students grant permission to operator on their GitHub account.
+        You need to set up a GitHub OAuth app that students grant permission to access and operate on their GitHub account.
       </li>
       <li>
         You'll be storing a GitHub access token for each student on the race